playmint/ds/contracts/src/maps/tutorial-room-3/Readme.md

 We will begin by creating our first quest, which will ask the player to move to a certain location.
 Create a new file called “00_MoveToLocation.yaml” and open it in your IDE.
 Begin by adding the following lines to define that the code in this file will be representing a Quest:

 ```yaml
 ---
 kind: Quest
 ```

 Next you should add information about the Quest itself:

 ```yaml
 spec:
     name: Move to the South-East Island
     description: "Click 'Move', then click on a tile.
 Then click 'Confirm' to move your Unit to that location."
 ```

 You can then define what tasks the player must do to complete this quest.
 For this first quest, we want the player to move to a location, so we’ll add a “coord” type task:

 ```yaml
     tasks:
     - kind: coord
         name: Move your unit so that you are standing in the middle of the South-East island
         location: [8, -8, 0]
 ```

-Finally, you’ll need to add a line at the end to define which (if any) quest should start after the player completes this current quest, so we’ll add a reference to the name of the next quest here.
+We want a new quest to be assigned when the player completes this quest, so you will need to add the name of the quest to the `next` list:

 ```yaml
  next: ["Construct a Castle of Treasure"]
 ```

 With that added, your code should look like this.
 Be careful that you have the correct indentation.

 ```yaml
 ---
 kind: Quest